dancesWithCycles/otp-setup/vbn/vbn.md

 # OTP setup for VBN
 There is not just one way to do it.
-That is why you find the following selection.
+That is why you have following selection.

 ## Setup according to [basic tutorial](http://docs.opentripplanner.org/en/latest/Basic-Tutorial/)
 * Download GTFS [data](vbn.gtfs.zip) from Connect-Fahrplanauskunft GmbH